pablo14/data-science-live-book/model_performance/knowing_the_error.md

 #### CV short summary

 * Splits the data into random groups, let's say `10`, equally sized.
 These groups are commonly called `folds`, represented by the `'k'` letter.
-* Take `9` folds, build a model, and then apply the model to the remaining fold (the one which was left-out).
+* Take `9` folds, build a model, and then apply the model to the remaining fold (the one which was left out).
 This will return the accuracy metric you want: accuracy, ROC, Kappa, etc. We're using accuracy in this example.
 * Repeat this `k` times (`10` in our example).
 So we'll get `10` different accuracies.
-Final result will be the average of all of them.
+The final result will be the average of all of them.

 This average will be the one to evaluate if a model is good or not, and also to include it in a report.